Skip to main content

 Outperform public markets with private equity

-Over the past 24 years, annual returns from investing in private companies beat the stock market by 4%.* But the asset class was largely reserved for institutional investors and the ultra-wealthy.
-Now many more clients can invest through us.
+Over the past 24 years, annual returns from investing in private companies beat the stock market by 4%.* Now all clients who work with a Wealthsimple advisor can invest in them.

 Annualized total return